Megabrew deal may fall flat with Australian regulators

+April 4 The following bids, mergers, acquisitions and disposals were reported by 1000 GMT on Tuesday:

-SYDNEY Australian regulators are likely to raise concerns over the planned $100 billion (£64.6 billion)-plus takeover of SABMiller SAB.L by rival Anheuser-Busch InBev (ABI.BR), wary of the impact on competition from a combination of the country's No.1 and No.3 brewers.
+SYDNEY Oct 15 Australian regulators are likely to raise concerns over the planned $100 billion-plus takeover of SABMiller by rival Anheuser-Busch InBev, wary of the impact on competition from a combination of the country's No.1 and No.3 brewers.

 After a long courtship, SABMiller agreed on Tuesday to a deal that would brew almost a third of the world's beer and rank in the top five mergers in corporate history.